zwizwa/asm_tools/README.md

   Haskell module opens up a lot of possibilities.
 Additionally, CPU programs can be used to write QuickCheck tests for sequential logic peripherals.

-In general I really like this approach, but it is definitely not finished.